“A brilliant collision of community, typography, language, and identity, all in a single plane of metal. Bravo!” — Juror

 On October 8, the Oregon Recreation and Parks Association (ORPA) presented the Design & Construction Award to the City of St. Helens and Mayer/Reed for the St. Helens Riverwalk.
 This recognition honors our collaboration in realizing Phase 1 of the riverwalk, a central component of the city’s evolving waterfront district.

-And finally, also in St. Helens, the South 1st and Strand Streets Road and Utilities Extension received Project of the Year in the transportation category ($5–$25 Million) from the American Public Works Association (APWA) Oregon Chapter at their annual conference, October 30.
+And finally, also in St. Helens, the South 1st and Strand Street Road and Utilities Extension received Project of the Year in the transportation category ($5–$25 Million) from the American Public Works Association (APWA) Oregon Chapter at their annual conference, October 30.
 Partnering with Otak, Mayer/Reed contributed to the design of this streetscape project which opens access to the riverfront and supports future private development.

 These awards reflect the dedication and teamwork that go into creating meaningful places.
 We’re grateful for the opportunity to collaborate with clients, design teams and communities on these transformative projects.